Polynesian history and culture

 Tapa traditions were regionally unique and historically widespread throughout the Polynesian Islands.
 Eastern Polynesia did not experience a continuous tradition of tapa production, however, the art form is still produced today, particularly in the Hawaiian and the Marquesas Islands.
 In contrast, Western Polynesia has experienced a continuous tradition of tapa production.
 Today, bark cloth participates in native patterns of celebration, reciprocity and exchange, as well as in new cultural contexts where it inspires new audiences, artists, and art forms.

-Adrienne L Kaeppler, The Pacific Arts of Polynesia and Micronesia (Oxford History of Art: Oxford University Press, Oxford/New York, 2008).
+Adrienne L. Kaeppler, The Pacific Arts of Polynesia and Micronesia (Oxford/New York: Oxford University Press, 2008).

-Roger Neich and Mick Pendergrast, Traditional Tapa: Textiles of the Pacific (Thames and Hudson Ltd.: London, 1997).
+Roger Neich and Mick Pendergrast, Traditional Tapa: Textiles of the Pacific (London: Thames and Hudson Ltd.,1997).

-John Pule and Nicolas Thomas, Hiapo Past and Present in Niuean Barkcloth (University of Otago Press: Dunnedin, Aotearoa/New Zeland, 2005).
+John Pule and Nicolas Thomas, Hiapo Past and Present in Niuean Barkcloth (Dunnedin, Aotearoa/New Zealand: University of Otago Press, 2005).